slackapi/bolt-js/examples/socket-mode/README.md

 ngrok http 3000
 ```

-This should output a forwarding address for `http` and `https`.
-Take note of the `https` one.
+This output should include a forwarding address for `http` and `https` (we'll use the `https` one).
 It should look something like the following:

 ```
 Forwarding   https://3cb89939.ngrok.io -> http://localhost:3000
 ```

-Then navigate to **OAuth & Permissions** in your App Config and add a Redirect Url.
+Then navigate to **OAuth & Permissions** in your app configuration and click **Add a Redirect URL**.
 The redirect URL should be set to your `ngrok` forwarding address with the `slack/oauth_redirect` path appended. ex:

 ```
 https://3cb89939.ngrok.io/slack/oauth_redirect